eperche-fr/docs/MyTado/en_US/index_beta.md

 - **Category**: Allows you to choose the category of the device.
 - **Latitude**: Latitude referenced on Tado for your home and used to retrieve the corresponding weather.
 - **Longitude**: Longitude referenced on Tado for your home and used to retrieve the corresponding weather.

+As well as your Tado connection information for this home (don't forget to change your password here if you change it on the Tado website!).

 Clicking on the **Commands** tab shows a list of all available commands and the option to log numerical values and weather status.
 Data updates every 30 minutes, but you can force an update on demand with the **Refresh** command.